How To Run 3 Miles Without Stopping? (9 Tips to Get You Going)

 There are some factors that might increase your time, including elevations, uneven running surfaces, uncomfortable running shoes, and, of course, taking breaks.

-How To Run 3 Miles Without Stopping
+How To Prepare Yourself To Run 3 Miles Straight

 Running 3 miles without stopping will get easier as you become FITTER.